APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [CropScape](https://nassgeodata.gmu.edu/CropScape/) - CropScape displays data from the USDA Cropland Data Layer (CDL), an annual, remote-sensing snapshot of crop cover during the main growing season across the contiguous United States.
 - [EnviroAtlas](https://www.epa.gov/enviroatlas) - EnviroAtlas is a collection of interactive tools and resources that allows users to explore the many benefits people receive from nature, often referred to as ecosystem services within the United States.
 - [National Hydrography](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/access-national-hydrography-products) - The NHDPlus High Resolution (NHDPlus HR), National Hydrography Dataset (NHD), and Watershed Boundary Dataset (WBD) are available for download and as map services.
 These datasets can help inform environmental planning and storm water management efforts in the US.
-- [NLCD](https://www.usgs.gov/centers/eros/science/national-land-cover-database) - The National Land Cover Database is generated in cooperation with the Multi-Resolution Land Characteristics Consortium (MRLC), a partnership of Federal agencies working together to produce current, nationally consistent, land cover products for all 50 US states and Puerto Rico.
 - [National Wetland Inventory](https://www.fws.gov/wetlands/index.html) -  The US Fish & Wildlife Service (FWS) National Wetlands Inventory (NWI) is a publicly available resource that provides detailed information on the abundance, characteristics, and distribution of US wetlands.
 - [Park Score](https://www.tpl.org/parkscore) - The Trust for Public Land curates a comprehensive evaluation of park access and quality in the 100 largest U.S. cities.
 - [Tree Canopy](https://data.fs.usda.gov/geodata/rastergateway/treecanopycover/) - The U.S. Forest Service (USFS) Geospatial Technology and Applications Center (GTAC) builds and maintains tree canopy cover (TCC) datasets.